MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Stop-MgBetaBookingBusinessCalendarView.md

 ## SYNOPSIS
 Cancel the specified bookingAppointment in the specified bookingBusiness, and send a message to the involved customer and staff members.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Stop-MgBookingBusinessCalendarView](/powershell/module/Microsoft.Graph.Bookings/Stop-MgBookingBusinessCalendarView?view=graph-powershell-1.0)

 ## SYNTAX

 ### CancelExpanded (Default)